• About Texas Travel Talk

 Tell us all about the accommodations.
 Any tips on what to book?

-Hotel rooms surround the giant beautiful atrium with live greenery, a pond with big fish, a train going around its tracks, and many picture-worthy places to take those family photos.
+Hotel guest rooms surround the beautiful atrium, which features live greenery, a pond with large fish, a train circling its tracks, and numerous picture-worthy spots to capture those family photos.
 Ask for an atrium view room if possible – you’ll love it.
-You may get turned around because it’s so big, but signs everywhere show where things are.
-Book early if you are going for a special event like ICE!
+You may get turned around because it’s so big, but signs are everywhere to show you where things are.
+Book early if you’re attending a special event, such as ICE!

 Check-in is 4 p.m.; check-out is 11 am.